Dr Yi Samuel Chen

 - interrelationship between state and empire building and urban and regional development

-- physical and social infrastructure, networks, and hubs involved in the flow of people, capital, goods, ideas, practices, technologies, and services at inner-city, inter-city and transregional levels that enable production, consumption, trade, knowledge dissemination, cultural exchange, innovation, regional development and connectivity, and imperial expansion
+- cultural, physical, social, and technological infrastructure of networks and hubs involved in the flow of people, capital, goods, ideas, practices, technologies, and services at inner-city, inter-city and transregional levels that enable production, consumption, trade, knowledge dissemination, cultural exchange, innovation, regional development and connectivity, and imperial expansion

 - the impact of urbanism (whether organically developed or planned), with its capacity to reconfigure and control time, space, human and natural resources, on individuals, societies, and the environment, at both existential and perceived levels, not just in vicinity but also far afield, and not just in the contemporary world but also in the future world

-Focusing on early West Asia which gave rise to some of the earliest and most prominent and resilient urban civilisations, he also engages with scholars working on paralleled urban developments in other cultures, such as Africa, the Mediterranean (e.g., Egypt, Greece, Rome), China, India, and Mesoamerica, for comparative studies.
-He welcomes collaboration with experts across disciplinary and sectoral boundaries to bridge the gap between the past, present and future, to enhance our understanding of the development of urban civilisations globally, and to help promote and stimulate sustainable urban development locally and beyond.
+Focusing on early West Asia which gave rise to some of the earliest and most prominent and resilient urban civilisations, he also engages with scholars working on paralleled urban developments in other cultures for comparative studies.
+This covers the broader region that links West Asia, the East Coast of Africa, and Southern Europe, around the Mediterranean World (e.g., Egypt, the Levant, Anatolia, Greece, and Rome), from the rise of urban clusters in Southern and Northern Mesopotamia (ca. 3,500 B.C.) to the end of Late Antiquity (ca. 700 A.D.).
+The comparative scope could also be extended to urban developments in South Asia (e.g., India), East Asia (e.g., China), South America (e.g., the Norte Chico Civilisation), and Mesoamerica (the Mayan and Teotihuacan civilisations).
+He welcomes collaboration with experts across disciplinary and sectoral boundaries to bridge the gap between the past, present and future in urban establishments, to enhance our understanding of the development of urban civilisations globally, and to promote discussion on and engagement with modern urban development within the context of the UN Sustainable Development Goals.

 Prior to joining the University of Hong Kong, Samuel was Research Fellow in History of Civilization at Wolfson College, University of Oxford.
 He has taught the histories, cultures, and languages of four West and East Asian civilizations as well as global history in general.
 He was also Research Fellow at the University of Oxford Network for the Future of Cities where he has been involved in major international urban projects, such as Urban Transformation and PEAK-Urban.
-He has 20 years of experience managing a variety of international projects, in collaboration with leading research institutions and professional organisations, in major Chinese (Beijing, Changsha, Chengdu, Shanghai, and Shenzhen), UK (Edinburgh, London, and Oxford), and US (Boston, Los Angeles, San Diego, and Washington, D.C.) cities, many of which are related to sustainable urban development.
+He has 20 years of experience managing a variety of international projects, in collaboration with leading research institutions and professional organisations, in major Chinese (Beijing, Changsha, Chengdu, Shanghai, and Shenzhen), UK (Edinburgh, London, and Oxford), and US (Boston, Los Angeles, San Diego, and Washington, D.C.) cities, many of which are related to sustainable urban development, especially in the areas of urban infrastructure, transport, and heritage.

 Samuel received his M.A.
 (Harvard) and D.Phil.
 (Oxford) in early Middle Eastern/West Asian Languages and Civilisations.